 For most of their history, "mobile" phones were mostly two-way radios that you installed on something that moved.
 In the 1920s, German railroad operators began testing wireless telephones in their train cars, starting with military trains on a limited number of lines, before spreading to public trains a few years later.

 In 1924, Zugtelephonie AG was founded as a supplier of mobile telephone equipment for use in trains, and the following year saw the first public introduction of wireless telephones for first-class passengers on major rail lines between Berlin and Hamburg.

 The Second World War saw major advances in radio technology, with handheld radios coming into widespread use.
 These advances placed mobile radio systems in military vehicles around the same time, but technological limitations limited the quality of the systems significantly.

-This didn't stop companies from offering mobile telephone systems for automobiles to the public in the 1940s and 1950s in America and elsewhere, but like their military counterparts, they came with serious drawbacks.
+This didn't stop companies from offering mobile telephone systems designed for use in automobiles in the 1940s and 1950s in America and elsewhere.
+However, like their military counterparts, they came with serious drawbacks.
 They were large systems that required a lot of power, had limited coverage, and the networks weren't able to support more than a few active connections at a time.
 These limitations would hamper mobile phone technology for decades and put a ceiling on how fast the technology could be adopted by the public.

 Major Developments Towards Modern Mobile Phone Systems

 In response to this growing demand for better mobile telephony, AT&T’s Bell Labs went to work developing a system for placing and receiving telephone calls inside automobiles that allowed for a greater number of calls to be placed in a given area at the same time.